ramigs/ramigs.dev/src/site/posts/2022-02-22-docker-execute-without-sudo.md

 On certain Linux distributions, such as Ubuntu, the `docker` command can only be executed by the root user or by a user in the `docker` group.

-For the sake of convenience, to not have to type `sudo` every time, user can be added to the `docker` group, as so:
+For the sake of convenience, to not have to type `sudo` every time, add your user to the `docker` group, as so:

 ```
 sudo usermod -aG docker ${USER}